cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 The purpose of CryptoPhunks is to poke fun at the high-brow, pompous group of people that are reflecting the "old-school" rules of art into this new frontier of art tokens.
-CryptoPhunks want to test the limits of "parody" and bias against centralized marketplaces, of provenance on the blockchain, censorship, while also setting out to unite strangers and collectors from around the space.
+CryptoPhunks want to test the limits of "parody" [with a new "flipped" art collection] and bias against centralized marketplaces, of provenance on the blockchain, censorship, while also setting out to unite strangers and collectors from around the world.

 (Source: [The CryptoPhunks Manifesto](https://phunks.medium.com/the-cryptophunks-manifesto-785c7348e558))